Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 If you don’t feel any heat, you may have inadvertently selected a cycle without a heat function, like Eco Dry or Air Fluff.

-If there’s still no heat, even though you’ve selected the correct cycle, the next solution might be the one to solve your problem.
+Who knows?
+Maybe the next solution might be the one to solve your problem.

 2. Clean the moisture sensor bar and lint filter